The Lilia jacket, Lisey cami, Astor skirt, Ella sandals, and Beatriz earrings.

 5 Business-Formal Summer Outfits That Aren’t Suits

-In 2022, the definition of business formal has expanded far beyond the suit.
+The definition of business formal has expanded far beyond the suit.
 We’ve updated our popular style guide to help you dress for the office this summer.

 When you think of a business-formal dress code, what do you think of?
 I’ll admit that before I worked at M.M.LaFleur, “business formal” brought to mind two things: boring suits and endless dry-cleaning bills.
 But if you’ve tried our elegant, office-ready styles—many of which are machine-washable—you know it doesn’t have to be that way.
 And after the pandemic led many companies to rethink what dressing for work should look like, our definition of business formal expanded even more.

-In 2022 and beyond, business formal means so much more than just suits.
+Today, business formal means so much more than just suits.
 Maybe you stick with a blazer and slacks, but you switch it up with contrasting fabrics.
 Or maybe you forego the jacket altogether and instead opt for a floaty silk top.
 Read on for five non-suit outfits that are absolutely business-formal.

 The Color-Blocked Look